birds-swim/Dignified-Debian/README.md

 - If you're on very old hardware, you can just keep SLBE as-is and use its IceWM graphical environment (which is lighter than Xfce or LXQt). zRAM Swap helps greatly improve performance on these very old and limited machines.
 Gives you the freedom to choose between installing (via Synaptic or apt) lightweight GUI apps like Thunar or Mousepad/Featherpad or Terminal-centric apps like Ranger/nnn/MC file manager.
 - Like Arch, you can choose the custom WM route or the full Desktop Environment route.
 - You can morph Spiral Linux into other Debian distros like Kicksecure (security-hardened Debian) or Regolith Linux (uses i3 WM and GNOME applications).
 Rollback your system with Snapper if you don't like the changes.
+- Building your system (via the Terminal) while having access to a web browser (Firefox) is really nice.
+Don't forget to use `nmtui` to connect to the Internet!
+- Pretty damn minimal while keeping the promises made by the developer for Spiral Linux (easy to use/administer, hardware support enabled, Bluetooh/Printer support enabled, Snapper included, etc.)